MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 Raised when a navigation has been completed.

-> public HRESULT [OnNavigationComplete](#onnavigationcomplete)(REFGUID guidTabId, ULONG ulCurrentEntryId, VisibleListUpdateEntry * pVisibleListEntries, int cVisibleListEntries, DWORD dwNavFlags, SECURELOCKICON secureLockIcon, DWORD dwSecurityFlags, CryptDataBlob * pDualEngineCertificates, int cCertificateChainBlobs)
+> public HRESULT [OnNavigationComplete](#onnavigationcomplete)(REFGUID guidTabId, ULONG ulCurrentEntryId, [VisibleListUpdateEntry](visiblelistupdateentry.md#visiblelistupdateentry) * pVisibleListEntries, int cVisibleListEntries, DWORD dwNavFlags, SECURELOCKICON secureLockIcon, DWORD dwSecurityFlags, [CryptDataBlob](cryptdatablob.md#cryptdatablob) * pDualEngineCertificates, int cCertificateChainBlobs)

 #### Parameters
 * `guidTabId` The recovery GUID for tab.

-* `ulCurrentEntryId` The ID representing this navigation in the visible entries list.
+* `ulCurrentEntryId` The ID representing this navigation in the visible-entries list.

 * `pVisibleListEntries` A list containing the new travel log entries since the last update.